beere-lang/beere/README.md

-# Bare Programming Language
+# Beere Programming Language
-Bare is a compiled programming language designed with a more modern syntax.
-The Bare compiler is implemented in C and generates assembly code.
+Beere is a compiled programming language designed with a more modern syntax.
+The Beere compiler is implemented in C and generates assembly code.

 ## 🚀 Features
 Modern syntax inspired by classic and modern languages